 Creating additional campaigns that hone in on holiday-related keywords, as well as those related to your item, can be a great way to drive timely traffic to your listings.
 These include phrases like Christmas Gift, Holiday gift ideas, gifts for mom, etc. You may also want to consider incorporating some of these keywords into your product listings.

 Because these campaigns will run for a shorter period of time, be a bit more picky about which keywords you keep, which ones you increase your bids on, and which ones you decide to lower or drop completely.
 We also recommend conducting more frequent check-ins once traffic starts ramping up.

 Advanced PPC Techniques

 The above recommendations are rather simple strategies that most sellers can easily implement throughout the holiday season.
 If you are a more experienced seller looking for additional ways to improve your ad performance, consider the following techniques:

 - Turn campaigns on and off at different times of the day to capture your ideal audience.
-This can be time-consuming to manage, but software is available to help automate the process.
+This can be time-consuming to manage, but there is software available to help automate the process.